Provably Reliable Classifier Guidance via Cross-Entropy Control: Preliminaries

 For sufficiently large $T$, we have $p_T \approx \pi_d$, where $\pi_d$ denotes the distribution of a $d$-dimensional standard Gaussian random vector.
-Consequently, it is reasonable to initialize the reverse-time dynamics by sampling $\hat X_0 \sim \pi_d$.
-Rather than integrating the reverse process all the way to $T$, it is common in practice to perform \emph{early stopping} at time $T-\delta$ for some $\delta>0$, in order to mitigate numerical instability caused by the divergence of the score $\nabla_x \log p_t$ as $t\downarrow 0$ for non-smooth data distributions.
-When $\delta$ is small, the resulting distribution provides a close approximation to $P_{\rm data}$.
+Consequently, it is natural to initialize the reverse process from $\pi_d$.
+In practice, rather than tracking the reverse process all the way to time $T$, one often employs \emph{early stopping} at time $T-\delta$ for some small $\delta>0$, in order to mitigate numerical instability arising from the score $\nabla_x \log p_t$ as $t\downarrow 0$.